homingos/saaskit-cam-android/README.md

 Below is the sample activity code

-- Create a button in activity.xml file to launch the zingcam sdk, below is the example Button tag
+- Create a button in activity_main.xml file to launch the zingcam sdk, below is the example Button tag
 - ```xml
     <Button
         android:id="@+id/sdkLaunch"